U.S. Route 278 in Georgia: State Route 12 concurrency

-East to South Carolina
+US 78 eastern concurrency

 Though SR 12 ends at US 78/SR 10, US 278 returns to a second concurrency with US 78/SR 10 and all three highways travel to the southeast as Augusta Highway.
 SR 17 Byp. travels to the south-southwest, as well.
 The three highways stairstep their way to the southeast, crossing over Sweetwater Creek and traveling near Boneville.
 Southwest of Boneville, they cross over ponds and streams named for the community.
 Just before the intersection with Wire Road and Ellington Airline Road, they curve to the east-northeast.
 Just to the west of Old Augusta Road, US 78/US 278/SR 10 curve to the east-southeast.
 They curve to the southeast and enter Dearing.
 In town, they curve to the east and intersect School Drive, which leads to Augusta Technical College's Adult Education Center and Dearing Elementary School.
 The concurrency curves to the northeast and then back to the east-southeast, before they cross over Boggy Gut Creek and enter Columbia County.

 Approximately 600 ft after entering the county, US 78/US 278/SR 10 enter the western city limits of Harlem.
 Just to the southeast of West Boundary Street, they travel about two and a half blocks south of Harlem Middle School.
 In the main part of town, they intersect US 221/SR 47 (Louisville Street).
 At the southeastern edge of the city limits, the roadway becomes known as Gordon Highway, which is a major urban corridor farther to the east.
 The highways travel through Campania and Berzelia.
 A few thousand feet later, they curve to the northeast, crossing into Richmond County (and the city limits of Augusta), and begin paralleling the northern edge of Fort Gordon.